-To become referee, you must be 13 years old or older, attend either a Grade 9 or Grade 8 referee clinic, and pass the examination at the end of the clinic.
+To referee matches for NYSA, you must be 13 years old or older, attend either a Grade 9 or Grade 8 referee clinic, and pass the examination at the end of the clinic.

 The Grade 9 and Grade 8 Referee Clinics

-NYSA offers both Grade 9 and Grade 8 referee clinics (note referee grades are not related to school grade levels).
+NYSA usually offers the Grade 8 referee clinics (note referee grades are not related to school grade levels).
 NYSA typically offers the referee clinics in May, June and August/September.
 Also other soccer associations offer referee clinics and it does not matter which soccer association you take the referee clinic from.
 You can referee anywhere in Washington State and for any soccer association.
-To see a listing of all the referee clinics offered in Washington, please go to www.wasrc.org, and click on Clinics/Events, then click on Entry -- Never been ... (no need to log on).
-Watch for announcements on the NYSA website and in the NYSA Newsletter for exact dates and times that NYSA will be offering Grade 9 and Grade 8 referee clinics.
+To see a listing of all the referee clinics offered in Washington, please go to www.wareferees.org, and click on Clinics/Events, then click on Entry -- Never been ... (no need to log on).
+Watch for announcements on the NYSA website and in the NYSA Newsletter for exact dates and times that NYSA will be offering referee clinics.

 Grade 9 referees can a) center referee (CR) recreational games U14 and younger, and b) assistant referee (AR) U14 and younger games for recreational and select/premier.